trustrachel/pycon-2014-talk/notes.md

 * Flask-SQLAlchemy
 	* Makes integration with SQLAlchemy easy
-	* good use of signals
+	* good use of signals to do work
 	* https://github.com/mitsuhiko/flask-sqlalchemy/blob/master/flask_sqlalchemy/__init__.py